What is unexplained bleeding?

 Screening and coagulation tests will likely identify the cause of the unexplained bleeding.
 However, there may be underlying problems that need to be investigated further.
 Some examples:

-• If an infectious disease is suspected, tests for specific infectious agents, such as Ehrlichiain dogs and feline leukemia virus (FeLV) or feline immunodeficiency virus (FIV) in cats, would be appropriate.
+- If an infectious disease is suspected, tests for infectious agents would be appropriate, such as Ehrlichia in dogs and feline leukemia virus (FeLV) or feline immunodeficiency virus (FIV) in cats.